Anti-Discrimination and Anti-Harassment Policy

-- Reports of discrimination and/or harassment (not Title IX, VAWA or ADA) are to be made to either the Executive Director of Human Resources or designee for cases involving employees or to the Vice President for Student Affairs, Dean of Students or designee for cases involving employees or students, Office of Judicial Affairs Community Standards for cases involving students, and the case will be assigned to the appropriate Investigator or Conduct Officer.
+- Reports of discrimination and/or harassment (not Title IX, VAWA or ADA) are to be made to either the Executive Director of Human Resources or designee for cases involving employees or to the Vice President for Student Affairs, or designee for cases involving employees or students, Office of Judicial Affairs & Community Standards for cases involving students, and the case will be assigned to the appropriate Investigator or Conduct Officer.
 Either may disqualify her or himself from serving, in which case another member of the staff will be appointed as an alternate.

 - Retaliation for filing a report or for answering questions during the investigation of a report will not be tolerated and will result in appropriate disciplinary action.
 The College will make every possible attempt to insure confidentiality and to limit access to information about the report to those with a need to know.
 All reports will be investigated, and appropriate action will be taken if an individual has violated the anti-discrimination, anti-harassment policy.
 All timetables in these procedures are intended as guidelines.
 Reports will be investigated and resolved expeditiously, but since each case is different, each will require its own unique timetable.

 - The Investigator or Conduct Officer to whom the report is referred will listen to the report as soon as possible.
 The Investigator or Conduct Officer will discuss report procedures, the report itself, informal remedies such as mediation and formal investigations as appropriate for the individual case.
 Serious allegations may be investigated even if the report is verbal and the Reporter does not wish to have the case initiated.
 The Reporter and the Respondent may have an advisor of their choice present at investigational meetings.
 Such advisor shall not ask questions, speak on the individual’s behalf or otherwise participate in the investigation beyond providing advice/support to the individual.